How to Apply

 For Rochester students, applying to study abroad is a two-step process.

-- Apply for approval from Rochester to go abroad, by beginning an application in the Education Abroad Portal.
+- Request approval from the University to go abroad, by creating a profile in the Education Abroad Portal.

 - Complete applications for the specific programs in which you hope to participate.

 Step 1—Request Approval

-Students can request approval by starting an application for each program in the Education Abroad Portal.
+Students can request approval by creating a profile for each program in the Education Abroad Portal.

 Step 2—Program Application